Skip to content

 request_headers: ["Authorization", "arlas-org-filter"]

-Note the headers Authorization and arlas-org-filter: AGATE includes them in ARLAS Server requests.
+Note the headers Authorization and arlas-org-filter are required: AGATE includes them in ARLAS Server requests so that it can determine the identity of the user.

 Sequence description